SWORDIntel/TG-Snowball-Sampler-V2/README.md

-# Telegram Snowball Sampling Tool
+# Project SNOW
 ![Main Image](https://github.com/thomasjjj/Telegram-Snowball-Sampling/assets/118008765/58cae690-b8cc-4b93-b073-809d888fe49e)

 ## Overview
-The Telegram Snowball Sampling Tool is a Python-based utility designed for conducting snowball sampling to collect Telegram channels through forwards.
+Project SNOW is a Python-based utility designed for conducting snowball sampling to collect Telegram channels through forwards.
 This script uses the Telethon library to interact with Telegram's API, allowing for the automated discovery and processing of Telegram channels based on message forwards.

 ## Summary of Snowball Sampling in Telegram Network Analysis
 Snowball sampling is a strategic methodology employed in network analysis, particularly effective for investigating populations that are otherwise difficult to observe directly.
 This method is especially useful in the context of Telegram, a social network where channels and chats serve as nodes.
 These nodes are interconnected through forwards, mentions, and internal hyperlinks, which function as the network edges.